netlify/next-on-netlify/README.md

 The next-on-netlify package adds the `next-on-netlify` command.
 When we run this command, some magic happens to prepare our Next.js app for hosting on Netlify\*.

 We want the next-on-netlify command to run after we build our Next.js application.
-So let's add a postbuild hook to our package.json file:
+So let's add a postbuild hook to our package.json file.
+You should add `"postbuild": "next-on-netlify"` to the existing scripts, like so:

 ```
 {